Balooga/centos-vagrant-dev/README.md

 1. Ensure that the dependencies listed in the previous section are installed.

-2. Clone the vagrant development repository located here (TBD)
+2. Clone this repository: `git clone http://lcrook@usla-gitl-d001.dev.vubiquity.com/lcrook/vagrant-centos-7-vm.git`

+3. `cd vagrant-centos-7-vm`

-3. Enter `vagrant up` at the command-line in the cloned vagrant directory
+4. Enter `vagrant up` at the command-line in the vagrant-centos-7-vm directory

-4. Come back in a couple of hours.
+5. Come back in a couple of hours.

-5. Complete the CentOS 7 setup (Choose language, etc.)
+6. Complete the CentOS 7 setup (Choose language, etc.)

 ## Using the VM